-Fulfilling a prospective donor's last wish can be bittersweet.
-Bob Carruthers turned to Whatcom Land Trust to protect the natural value of his 30-acre farm property in Custer, which includes a portion of Dakota Creek, beautiful views of Mount Baker, horses and pasture land.
-In addition to the conservation easement, the Trust helped to facilitate a retained life estate and caretaker before Bob's passing, fulfilling a wish to protect his animals during their lifetime and his land in perpetoity.
+30-acre farm property in Custer, which includes a portion of Dakota Creek, beautiful views of Mount Baker, horses and pasture land.
+In addition to the conservation easement, the Trust helped to facilitate a retained life estate and caretaker before Bob's passing, fulfilling a wish to protect Fulfilling a prospective donor's last wish can be bittersweet.
+Bob Carruthers turned to Whatcom Land Trust to protect the natural value of his his animals during their lifetime and his land in perpetuity.
 Eventually, the estate gift will transfer to the Land Trust.
 In the meantime, we will protect the riparian areas for water quality and quantity with a goal to improve the Drayton Harbor Watershed which lies downstream.

-MCWILLIAMS EASEMENT: CONSERVING RURAL CHARACTER Nancy Kuehnoel wonted to make a gift of a lifetime - a gift honoring the lifetime of her grandparents, Elsie and Charley McWilliams.
-Nancy's great grandfather and Charley's father, Walter J. McWilliams, purchased the property in 1902 and gave the 19.5 acre farm between Stewart and Squalicum Mountains to his only soot.
-The property passed through the generations.
-For many years, Nancy and her family have cared for an amintained the land - its open pasture, forest and wetlands - while writerissing the rural character of its surrounding landscape slowly give way to development.
-Nancy and her husband, Mark Prouix, sought out Whatcom rand Trust and learned that they could permanently protect the conservation value and rural character of the property.
-If we ever decide to self the property, the easement keeps alive the conservation values my family worked so hard to preserve "said Nancy.
+and maintained the land - its open pasture, forest and wetlands - while witnessing the rural character of its surrounding landscape slowly give way to development.
+Nancy and her husband, Mark Proulx, sought out Whatcom Land Trust and learned that they could permanently protect the conservation value and rural character of the property.
+"If we ever decide to sell the property, the easement keeps alive the conservation values my family worked so hard to preserve." said Nancy,